VladPrytula/funcan_rl/Day 1.md

 **Topic:** _Sigma-algebras and measurable functions_

-- Read from **Folland, “Real Analysis” §1.1–1.2** or equivalent in Brezis Appendix A.
+- Read from **Folland, “Real Analysis” §1.1–1.2** or equivalent in R. Durrett Ch.1.
 - Focus on:
     - Definition of σ-algebra.
     - Examples: Borel σ-algebra on ℝ.